Native Hawaiian & Pacific Islander Health Research Office

 The RCMI program at the University of Hawai’i at Manoa (U54MD007601), Ola HAWAII, seeks to improve minority health and reduce health disparities for communities in Hawaii that disproportionately experience negative health outcomes and limited health care access.

-Pacific Ocean Native Observational Health Legacy Study
+Pacific Ocean Native Observational (PONO) Health Legacy Study

 The Multi-ethnic Observational Study in American Asian and Pacific Islander Communities (MOSAAIC) cohort was launched in 2023 by NHLBI and is supported by NHGRI, NIMH, NIMHD, and NINDS.